DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

-# Summary of the Project 6: IMDB Movies Analysis
+# Project 6: IMDB Movies Analysis

 I have tried to gather the data using IMDBpy and have also taken help from a kaggle competition post.